Table of contents

 If you are fully satisfied with the solution and would like to move forward with a full license, please contact the Dynamsoft Sales Team.

-Quick Start - Hello World
+Quick Start - Including the Library

 Use the Precompiled Script